AmarooHQ/whitepaper/10-Ultra-Terminum/a10-ut-variant-complexities.md

 \label{sec:por-with-proofs}

-What is the throughput of simplex if simplex-chains include explicit proofs of reflection (as merkle branches) and the headers of reflecting chains?
+What is the throughput of the simplex if simplex-chains include explicit proofs of reflection (as merkle branches) and the headers of reflecting chains?

+\pz{A capital B was used earlier for $k_{1,b}$}
 Let $g$ be the length of the digest in bytes, i.e., the size of the hashes used in our merkle trees.
 \begin{equation}
 \begin{split}